Information about Eisenmenger Complex, resultant from long term unoperated heart defect.

 Eisenmenger Complex is the term used to describe the resultant effects of prolonged pulmonary hypertension in patients with uncorrected congenital heart defects, which eventually results in a reversal of the shunting of blood within the heart (see Pulmonary Hypertension Topic Note), so that it goes from right to left.

-The effect of this right to left shunting, is to pump blood from the right side of the heart which takes blood to the lungs, through the septal defect(s) (hole or holes in the central heart wall) and into the left side of the heart which takes blood to the body.
+The effect of this right to left shunting, is to pump blood from the right side of the heart through the septal defect(s) (hole or holes in the central heart wall) and into the left side of the heart which takes blood to the body.
 Thus a proportion of blood bypasses the lungs and is not oxygenated, so the level of oxygen (saturation) in the blood decreases and the patient is cyanosed (blue).

 Symptoms